-Before we get into it, think about what the attitude toward serving in your home growing up: How did you learn the importance of giving back or serving?
+Before we get into it, think about what the attitude toward serving in your home growing up was: How did you learn the importance of giving back or serving?
 Do you have any memorable or formative moments?

 Hold onto those memories.